yanbotang/yanbotang.github.io/_publications/quad.md

 This paper looks at the application of adaptive quadrature to Bayesian inference, showing the rate of convergence as well as demonstrating the ultility of the method in a few challenging examples.

 [Download paper here](https://www.tandfonline.com/doi/full/10.1080/01621459.2022.2141635)

-Recommended citation: Bilodeau, B., Stringer, A., & Tang, Y. (2022).
-Stochastic convergence rates and applications of adaptive quadrature in Bayesian inference.
-Journal of the American Statistical Association, 1-11.